softmagnet/tp/docs/UserGuide.md

 ### Locating students by tag: `findtag`
 <hr>

 Finds students whose `TAG`s contain any of the given keywords.
+Note that you have to run `list` to display all the students again.

 Format:
 ```